 - Wrong-site surgery, where the wrong part of the body is operated on unnecessarily.

-- Negligence in surgery, leading to the patient contracting a postoperative infection.
+- Orthopaedic surgery negligence leading to the patient contracting a postoperative infection.

 - Negligence in surgery, causing nerve injuries and/or nerve damage.
 Similarly, a surgeon accidentally slicing through soft tissues can cause injuries.

 - A surgeon inserting the incorrect size of the prosthesis during surgery.

 - A foreign body being left inside the patient, which will require further surgery to remove.